DevExpress/devextreme-documentation/api-reference/_hidden/dxFileManagerContextMenu/items/items.md

 **Custom Items**

-To add a custom context menu item, you can specify its **text** and other optional options (for example, a file extension for a newly created file).
+To add a custom context menu item, you can specify its **text** and optional settings (for example, a file extension for a newly created file).

 ---